MAHESWARAN2004/standard-calculator/README.md

-# Design a website to perform standard calculator in server side.
+# Design of a Standard Calculator
 ## AIM:
 To design a website to perform standard calculator in server side.